Data for Student Success

 VCCS leaders and faculty have access to tremendous amounts of data on students and the pathways that they follow from the moment they apply to attend one of our colleges through to completion of degrees, certificates and credentials to their choices for additional education to their performance in the workforce.

 Every year the VCCS creates many aggregate reports on students, courses and programs.
-These are available in the UT21 drives, as well as in the ASR site on Buzz.
 Contents of these reports can be found below.

 While historical data is useful to understand trends, faculty and administrators often want and need current information in order to make fast decisions.
 Quinn is the VCCS decision support system, a data warehouse refreshed nightly from the PeopleSoft Student Information System, Administrative Information System and Human Resource Management System.